007 First Light Beginner Guide: Weapons, Gadgets, Stealth & First Mission Tips

 Q: Is 007 First Light like Hitman?

-Expect IO Interactive mission craft and multiple approaches, but do not assume it is a pure Hitman sandbox.
-Treat it as a cinematic Bond origin campaign with stealth, gadgets, driving, and action.
+Expect IO Interactive mission craft and multiple approaches, but it is a cinematic Bond origin campaign with stealth, gadgets, driving, and action -- not a pure Hitman sandbox.

 Q: Are gadgets important in 007 First Light?